 Your shoulder muscles, known as the deltoids, are made up of three different muscles: the anterior (front), the middle, and the posterior (rear) deltoid.
 The latter is one of the most overlooked and under trained muscles in the body.

-The Most Well-Known Rear Deltoid Exercise
+The King of Rear Deltoid Exercises

 Tip: You don’t need to go heavy here.
 Keep weight light to moderate and focus on the muscles you’re moving.

 If you don't have access to light dumbbells, another option is the reverse fly machine.
 During machine reverse flyes, sit down facing the machine, with your palms facing towards each other grab the handles with your hands -- keep a slight bend in your elbows -- and extend the handles until your arms are parallel to your shoulders.

 Additional Rear Delt Exercises

 The cable cross machine is used for both of these exercises.